user19990313/RimWorld-RuntimeGC/README.md

 Follow the steps:
 1. Enable RuntimeGC, go to Options-Mod Settings, select RuntimeGC, uncheck "Clear unused translations".
 2. Copy RuntimeGC/Languages/English folder.
 3. Translate all the Keyed contents.
-Please do not make DefInjections for MainButtonWorkerDef as it will be translated using 3 Keyed translations instead of using injections.
+Please do not make DefInjections for MainButtonDef as it will be translated using 3 Keyed translations instead of using injections.
 4. Make sure the .xml files are saved using UTF-8 charset.
-5 .Test your translations.
+5. Test your translations. *Make sure all button captions are not truncated and no errors appear in Translation Report*
-6. *(Optional)* Translate workshop description texts.
-Recommended; or other players using the same language will see English description texts instead.
+6. *(Optional)* Translate workshop description texts. **Recommended;** or other players using the same language will see English description texts instead.
 7. Commit using PR.
-Make sure you are targeting the right destination.
+Make sure you are targeting the right branch.
+8. Wait for comments.
+Once commented "Accepted", PR will be merged and released to mod sites **1 day later**.
+You can still tweak your commit during the period.

 # Translation progress
 Completed|Outdated